Boston University School of Law

 The Court could have reached the same result in Byrd without relying on property interests or debatable social norms.
 Police cannot search a motorist’s vehicle unless probable cause exists that the vehicle contains evidence of criminality.
 If Byrd’s operation of the vehicle was not a crime, why should he not have the same Fourth Amendment rights as other lawful drivers?
 The Court could have ruled simpliciter that unauthorized drivers (who are not car thieves) occupy the same seat as other drivers: police cannot search their vehicles without probable cause.
 Period.
 No need to ponder “property concepts” like a right to exclude third parties.
 If there is no probable cause, there can be no search.
 That approach would have avoided future confusion for police, judges, and the public.
 And it would have promoted a traditional view of the Fourth Amendment: police should not have unbridled discretion to invade the privacy of motorists.

-Byrd v United States: Unauthorized Drivers of Rental Cards Have Fourth Amendment Rights?
+Byrd v United States: Unauthorized Drivers of Rental Cars Have Fourth Amendment Rights?
 Not as Evident as it Seems,

 Boston University School of Law, Public Law and Legal Theory Research Paper